Canaccord Genuity (:) Receives Consensus Rating of “” from Analysts

-Shares of Canaccord Genuity (:) have been assigned an average recommendation of “N/A” from the zero analysts that are presently covering the stock, Marketbeat reports.
+Shares of Canaccord Genuity (:) have been given an average recommendation of “N/A” by the zero research firms that are covering the company, Marketbeat.com reports.

 Canaccord Genuity Company Profile